Highlights of the Collection - Take Two

 William Bartram - Travels (1791)

-Influential on many levels.
+Influential on so many levels.
 [Link]

 Alexander von Humboldt - Political Essay on the Kingdom of New Spain (1811)